Descent098/pystall/README.md

 #### Additional Docs

-For a full list of available library resources & how to extend the framework for specific functionality check the wiki: https://github.com/Descent098/pystall/wiki
+For a full list of available library resources, how to extend the framework for specific functionality, and a development guide if you would like to contribute,  check the wiki: https://github.com/Descent098/pystall/wiki